zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/017.png)

-- Paste in the information matching the values in your notes/config file, then save.
+- Paste in the information matching the values in your notes/config file, then save and exit.

 - Next, open variables.tf

     `$ nano variables.tf`

     Go to the OBJECT_STORAGE section and change the default value for obj_store_namespace to yours.
+Then save and exit.

     ![](images/050/027.png)